-Together with the Retail Banking Group, the company acquires new customers digitally and through the branch channel for investing customers' assets in Borsa istanbul; similarly, joint marketing activities are carried out with the Bank's custody department with the purpose of offering brokerage services to foreign institutional investors.
+Together with the Retail Banking Group, the company acquires new customers digitally and through the branch channel for investing customers' assets in Borsa İstanbul; similarly, joint marketing activities are carried out with the Bank's custody department with the purpose of offering brokerage services to foreign institutional investors.

 The company collaborates with BNP Paribas in customer acquisition and creation of marketing strategies in the futures and equity markets, and work is undertaken to offer certain global markets' products covered in the services portfolio of BNP Paribas jointly with TEB Investment to clients.
+Continuing to work towards offering innovative platforms to its clients in the area of digitalization, TEB Investment will be launching its new investment applications and websites from early 2022.